kitled/demo-fasthtml-picocss/README.md

 I'm searching for *a* CSS framework that makes sense to me as a 'great default' in all projects.
 Pico CSS fits that bill.
 I want something that resembles myself a bit more, though.
 So I'll probably have to explore that space a bit, settle on a good sane basis, and probably tweak it a bit.

 But we've just talked about AI so I guess everyone has the same thing in mind.
 What if the AI hosted there could alter its own presentation, its own website?
-To tweak CSS on-the-fly, through HTMX requests?
+To switch or even tweak CSS on-the-fly, and get re-served ad hoc bits and parts of style through HTMX requests?
 We'd start narrowly, with very specific things we can validate with classic code (like RGB values, or existence of a generated image path).
 But seeing how Cursor breezes through making this very website… The sky is already high, friends.

+I'm thinking of applications like accessibility and just plain comfort, where it could be possible to simply *ask* the website UI to change this or that in such and such manner?
+A world where you don't need Dark Reader to invert websites that don't conform to your system theme, where zooming can be made intelligent (and fix bad `@media` structure lol).

+We shall see.

 ----